jetty-project/jetty-load-generator/README.md

 # Jetty Load Generator Project

-Jetty's `LoadGenerator` is an API to load-test HTTP servers, based on Jetty's `HttpClient`, that supports both HTTP/1.1 and HTTP/2.
+Jetty's `LoadGenerator` is an API to load-test HTTP servers, based on Jetty's `HttpClient` and Java 11+.

-Modules:
+The design of the `LoadGenerator` is based around these concepts:

+* Generate requests asynchronously at a constant rate, independently of responses.
+* Model [requests as web pages](#resource-apis), simulating what browsers do to download a web page.
+* Support both HTTP/1.1 and HTTP/2 (and future versions of the HTTP protocol).
+* Emit response events asynchronously, so they can be recorded, for example, in a response time histogram.

+You can embed Jetty's `LoadGenerator` in Java applications -- this will give you full flexibility, or you can use it as a command-line tool -- and therefore use it in scripts.

+The project artifacts are:

 * `jetty-load-generator-client` -- Java APIs, see [this section](#load-generator-apis)
 * `jetty-load-generator-listeners` -- useful listeners for events emitted during load-test
-* `jetty-load-generator-starter` -- command-line load test uber jar, see [this section](#command-line-load-generation)
+* `jetty-load-generator-starter` -- command-line load test uber-jar, see [this section](#command-line-load-generation)

 ## Recommended Load Generation Setup